Financial Aid Eligibility

 In accordance with Federal and State guidelines, students receiving aid must maintain satisfactory academic progress as established by Touro College Pharmacy, as well as adhere to Touro College's Satisfactory Academic Progress policy.

 Standards of Progress

-Students must complete at least 66.6667% of their attempted credits and maintain a minimum 2.0 GPA each semester in which they receive financial aid.
-To remain eligible for aid, students must be on track to complete their medical school education within six years.
+Students must complete at least 66.67% of their attempted credits and maintain a minimum 2.3 GPA each semester in which they receive financial aid.
+To remain eligible for aid, students must be on track to complete their pharmaceutical school education within six years.

 Failure to meet these standards will result in financial aid suspension for the upcoming semester.
 Students whose aid is suspended can appeal.
 Contact the financial aid department for information on the appeals process.

 We verify enrollment prior to fund disbursements and review academic records at the end of each semester to determine students’ satisfactory progress.